EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 #### How to Install Custom Textures for Mupen64Plus-Next
 [Back to the Top](#retroarch-table-of-contents)

-1. In `Emulation/hdpacks/Mupen64plus_next`, create two folders, `cache` and `hires_texture`
-2. A breakdown of which folder to use:
-    * .png textures stored in hires_texture/ should generate a cache when loading a matching game and then work
-    * .htc/.hts textures in cache/ should work but the RA settings need to match the settings used when generating the cache
+##### Preface

+HTS & HTC are cache formats.
+PNG is the 'source' of the texture packs before it's converted to a cache file.

+Before installing a texture pack, you will need to determine if it is HTC, HTS, or PNG.
+This can usually be confirmed by checking the file extension or reading the attached documentation.
+Follow the respective section below for installing texture packs.

+##### HTC

+1. Open the `/home/deck/.var/app/org.libretro.RetroArch/config/retroarch/system/Mupen64plus/cache` folder
+    * {{ hiddenfolders }}
+2. Place your texture pack file directly into this folder

+##### HTS

+1. Open the `/home/deck/.var/app/org.libretro.RetroArch/config/retroarch/system/Mupen64plus/cache` folder
+    * {{ hiddenfolders }}
+2. Place your texture pack file directly into this folder

+##### PNG

+1. Open the `/home/deck/.var/app/org.libretro.RetroArch/config/retroarch/system/Mupen64plus/hires_texture` folder
+    * {{ hiddenfolders }}
+2. Place your texture pack folder directly into this folder

+##### RetroArch

-3. Open a game, access the Quick Menu > Options > GlideN64 > Use High-Res textures
+1. Open a game, open the `Quick Menu` > `Options` > `GlideN64` > `Use High-Res textures`
     * Enable:
-        * Cache Textures
+        * `Cache Textures`
-        * Use High-Res Full Alpha Channel
+        * `Use High-Res Full Alpha Channel`
-        * Use Hi-Res Storage
+        * `Use Hi-Res Storage`
+2. Back out and select `Overrides`
+3. Select `Save Game Overrides`

 ***